Oct. 19, 2020

-Chris Davidson is associate professor of English and co-director of first-year writing at Biola.
+Chris Davidson is associate professor of English, co-director of first-year writing and the current chair of the English Department at Biola.
 He teaches courses in critical thinking and writing, writing for competency, and creative writing.
 He has a bachelor's degree in English from California Polytechnic State University, San Luis Obispo, and a Master of Fine Arts in Creative Writing from University of California, Irvine.
 His work has appeared in several journals and anthologies, including Monster Verse: Poems Human and Inhuman.
 A chapbook, Poems, appeared in 2012.

 He pursued a Ph.D. when film was still film, but his program included studies in artificial intelligence, human and technology interface, computer programming, decision making and statistics because he believed some day computers would play a role in media production.